milansamuel609/2D_Shooter/README.md

 - Once the game passes all tests, the CI pipeline automatically triggers the CD pipeline.
 This means:
 - The game is built for specific platforms, such as WebGL, Windows, Mac, or Android, depending on your configuration.
-- The built game (or the latest WebGL version) is uploaded to an artifact server or directly to a cloud platform (e.g., AWS S3, Azure Blob Storage).
 - The game is ready to be served to end-users.

 **e.
 Real-Time Updates**